 Their journey requires only a single cube carriage, enough for the princesses themselves and their supplies and the lack of other carriages means Clea and Ava have an unobstructed view as the ground falls away.
 It’s probably for the best that they’re seated to the rear of the carriage, because both of them are pressed bodily to the window behind their seat all the way up the border wall.

-She’s never felt the presence of the Queen as strongly as she does at this moment — further from her than Clea’s been in years and yet still under her watchful protection.
+She’s never felt the presence of the Queen as strongly as she does at this moment.
+It’s silly in a way; Clea’s further from her—from home—than she’s been in years.
+But the Queen’s reach is wide.
 Out of habit, Clea makes the sign of the Dragon and grins.

 The carriage judders to a stop at the apex of the wall and Clea’s suddenly very aware of just how high they are, hanging by a feat of staggering engineering.
 She reaches out without thinking and meets Ava’s hand halfway, threading their fingers together and clutching as they hold their breath.